actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 When I am done reading a textbook twice, the book goes away.
 There is no such thing as saving a difficult topic for later.
 This is no going back.
-This is how I make sure my every second when holding a book does not go to waste, cause never need to look back.
+This is how I make sure my every second when holding a book does not go to waste, cause I never need to look back.
 When I do practice questions, I only need to refresh my memory with my notes.
 And I can understand every symbol in my notes, obviously, because I wrote them.